 The federal security surcharge will add $5.60 to your one-way flight ticket price for both domestic and international flights.
-It’s also sometimes referred to as the September 11 Security fee or the TSA (Transportation Security Administration) fee.
+It’s also sometimes referred to as the September 11 Security fee.

 The federal security surcharge fee can double to $11.20 if you have a layover of more than four hours in the U.S., of more than 12 hours internationally, or if your stop is to or from Hawaii or Alaska.

-The Federal Aviation Administration (FAA) charges this fee to airlines even if they don’t land or take off from U.S. soil.
+The FAA charges this fee to airlines even if they don’t land or take off from U.S. soil.
 It’s imposed for simply flying through U.S.-controlled airspace.